 - Independent scalability: When the load or throughput requirements vary for different parts of a system, it’s likely that the scaling requirements do, too.
 Those parts should be independent microservices so they can scale independently and efficiently.

 - Need for failure isolation: When the failure of an app isn’t an option, create a microservice to isolate unreliable dependencies from the rest of the system and provide failover capabilities to protect the availability of that microservice.

-- Need to simplify interactions with eternal dependencies: When you need to protect systems from external dependencies that change frequently, create a microservice.
+- Need to simplify interactions with external dependencies: When you need to protect systems from external dependencies that change frequently, create a microservice.
 A payment processor is a good example.

 - Freedom of choice: Microservices allow different teams to use their preferred technology stacks without creating conflicts.

 How should you create, deploy, and manage a microservices application?

 Although there’s no single answer that satisfies every requirement, consider the following suggestions as a good starting point:

 - Deploy your microservices application on an on-premises or cloud Kubernetes cluster and take advantage of Kubernetes microservices orchestration, autoscaling, and resiliency features.